By Kim Frolander, Vineyard Missions Blogger

 What letter grade would you assign to your most recent returning home experience?
 Why?

-David: D In the week we were in Nicaragua, protests were happening about the government’s lack of urgency when dealing with a rain-forest fire that was destroying families’ livelihoods.
-Two days after our return home, the government of Nica announced a new tax plan and the protests started back up, but this time the government countered.
+David: (D) In the week we were in the Latin American country we visited, protests were happening about the government’s lack of urgency when dealing with a rain-forest fire that was destroying families’ livelihoods.
+Two days after our return home, the countries government announced a new tax plan and the protests started back up, but this time the government countered.
 The national police were actually instructed to kill innocent protesters in some instances.
 (It’s been a lot to process.)

 What other emotional load were you carrying upon beginning re-entry?